Júnior Brandão: Atlético Goianiense

 On 5 April 2018, Brandão was presented at Atlético Goianiense in Série B. He made his debut for the club on 14 April, coming on as a substitute in a 3–2 home win against Criciúma.

 Brandão scored his first goals for Dragão on 25 May 2018, netting a brace in a 2–2 home draw against Oeste.
 On 11 June, he extended his contract until the end of 2020.

 Ludogorets Razgrad

 On 22 August 2018, Brandão was transferred to PFC Ludogorets Razgrad.

 Loan to Goiás

 On 3 January 2019 he returned in Brazil joining Série A team Goiás on loan until end of the year.

 Loan to Persepolis

 On 19 August 2019, Júnior Brandão signed a one-year loan contract with Persian Gulf Pro League champions Persepolis.
 On 28 November 2019, his contract with Persepolis was terminated due to poor performance.

 Loan to Atlético Goianiense

 On 21 February 2020, Brandão returned to Brazilian club Atlético Goianiense on a loan deal until the end of the season.

 Loan to Rio Ave

 On February 1, 2021, Brandão moved to Primeira Liga side Rio Ave, on a loan deal for the remainder of the season.

+The Cong-Viettel

+On 21 August 2026, Brandão joined V.League 1 side The Cong-Viettel.